learninglab-dev/the-resources/data/resources/people/connor-r/studio-lab.md

 ## *November 2019*
 ### EMR 135 - Climate Migration: Histories, Borders, and Activism
 > In November, we started our work with EMR 135.
 The class had many objectives it wanted to achieve over the course of the semester.
 At the Learning Lab, we focused on creating a physical tree that could be utilized in a workshop for students to interact with, each with their own project in mind.
 At the very beginning of December, we hosted their final event in the Learning Lab, setting up the tree and other resources for the students to use.
+The event was a huge success; everyone who attended thoroughly enjoyed hearing what the students had been working on.

 ### 11/15/19: Tree Trunk Skeleton
 > We used chicken wire to create the base and shape of the structures we were hoping for.